Node

 actually implements the invoke

-methods by delegating to an internal Command
+method by delegating to an internal Command

 object.